Iwaizumi Line

 The Iwaizumi Line (岩泉線, Iwaizumi-sen) was a railway line in Japan, operated by the East Japan Railway Company (JR East) between Moichi Station in Miyako, Iwate and Iwaizumi Station in Iwaizumi, Iwate.

-Operations on the line were suspended on July 31, 2010, when a train derailed due to a landslide, which occurred between Oshikado Station and Iwate-Ōkawa Station.
+Operations on the line were suspended on July 31, 2010 when a train derailed due to a landslide between Oshikado and Iwate-Ōkawa Station.
 Bus services have since substituted for trains, and the line was formally closed on 1 April 2014.

 History

 The line was first planned under the Railway Construction Act in 1922.
 While this line was not expected to be built as soon as it was planned, the construction to build the line to Asanai Station began during World War II to transport fire clay.
-The first section to Iwate-Wainai opened on June 25, 1942 as Omoto Line.
+The first section to Iwate-Wainai opened on June 25, 1942, as Omoto Line.
 The line was extended to Oshikado on July 20, 1944, although this extension at the time only served freight services.
-The construction continued after the World War, and the line was finally extended on November 25, 1947 to Utsuno station, located at the exit of the Oshikado Tunnel.
+The construction continued after the World War, and the line was finally extended on November 25, 1947, to Utsuno station, located at the exit of the Oshikado Tunnel.
 Passenger services beyond Iwate-Wainai also commenced with the opening of this extension.
 After a short pause, the construction was resumed in 1952.
 The line was extended to Asanai on May 16, 1957, and Utsuno Station was closed on the same date.
 While the initially planned section from 1922 was completed by this extension, the town of Iwaizumi was not satisfied with it and began a large-scale movement to extend the line into the town's center.
 As a result, the extension to Iwaizumi-Omoto Station was surveyed in 1961.
 The Japan Railway Construction Public Corporation began extending the line to Iwaizumi Station in January 1968, which was completed on February 6, 1972.
 The line was also renamed to Iwaizumi Line at the same time.
 While the number of passengers increased upon extension to Iwaizumi, it began to steadily decline from 1975.